nfbyfm/ESP8266-RTC/README.md

 Afterwards you have to enter the ssid and password of your WiFi-router in the sketch, compile and then upload the code.

 Make sure you have all the necessary libraries installed.

+The code might not work if the NTP-Server can't be reached.
+In that case try another IP-adress;